-At our annual meeting in May 2018, we held a stockholder advisory vote on the compensation of our NEOs, commonly referred to as a "say-on-pay" vote.
-In our say-on-pay vote, approximately 95.5% of the stockholder votes, excluding broker non-votes, were cast in favor of the say-on-pay resolution.
+At our annual meeting in May 2019, we held a stockholder advisory vote on the compensation of our NEOs, commonly referred to as a "say-on-pay" vote.
+In our say-on-pay vote, approximately 91.9% of the stockholder votes, excluding broker non-votes, were cast in favor of the say-on-pay resolution.
 As the committee reviewed our compensation practices, it was mindful of the level of support our stockholders had previously expressed for our compensation programs, including our "pay for performance" philosophy and emphasis on variable compensation.
 The committee intends to continue to consider the outcome of future advisory say-on-pay votes when making executive compensation decisions.

-2019 NEO Compensation
+2020 NEO Compensation

-At its February 20, 2019 meeting, the committee reviewed and approved the compensation to be paid to the NEOs for 2019, in light of our compensation philosophy described above.
+At its February 19, 2020 meeting (which took place prior to the designation of COVID-19 as a pandemic), the committee reviewed and approved the compensation to be paid to the NEOs for 2020, in light of our compensation philosophy.